 Assistant Regional Director, Fisheries and Aquatic Conservation

-Allan has over thirty years experience with the Service.
-After graduating from Michigan State University in the spring of 1984, Allan held temporary positions at Senecaville National Fish Hatchery (NFH) Ohio and the National Fishery Center in Lamar, Pennsylvania.
-As a permanent employee Allan served as a biological technician and a fisheries biologist before moving to Welaka NFH.
-All together Allan spent 20 years at Weklaka NFH as an assistant hatchery manager, hatchery manager, and program supervisor for warmwater hatcheries for the southeast region.
-Most recently Allan was selected as the Assistant Regional Director for Fisheries and Aquatic Conservation in the southeast region in September of 2014.
+Allan has worked for the Fish and Wildlife Service for 36 years.
+After graduating from Michigan State University in the spring of 1984, Allan held temporary positions at Senecaville National Fish Hatchery (NFH) in Ohio and the National Fishery Center in Lamar, Pennsylvania.
+As a permanent employee, Allan served at the Jackson NFH in Wyoming and then moved to Wolf Creek NFH in Kentucky as the deputy project leader.
+In 1994, he was selected as the project leader for the Welaka NFH in Florida.
+Allan spent 20 years at Welaka as the hatchery manager and program supervisor for warmwater hatcheries for the Southeast Region.
+He was selected for his current position as the Assistant Regional Director for Fish and Aquatic Conservation in the Southeast Region in September of 2014.

-Allan has been married for 34 years with 3 adult children all of whom have married and three granddaughters.
-Allan and his wife like to travel, go boating, hiking, and keep busy taking care of two dogs.
+Allan has been married for 38 years with three adult children, all of whom are married.
+He and his wife have three granddaughters and one grandson.
+Allan and his wife like to travel and go boating and hiking.
+They keep busy taking care of two wonderful, but poorly behaved labs.

 Dr. Bill Uihlein

-Dr. Bill Uihlein serves as the Assistant Regional Director of the Science Application Team.
-Science Applications provides a mission-driven relationship-building forum that focuses on defining the conservation landscape of the future to sustain fish and wildlife.
-The team is committed to facilitating FWS’ interest in Strategic Habitat Conservation through science capacity development, landscape planning and integration, informing targeted conservation actions, measuring results, and evaluating uncertainties.
+Bill serves as the Assistant Regional Director of the Science Application and Migratory Bird Programs.
+Science Applications and Migratory Birds provides a mission-driven relationship-building forum that focuses on defining the conservation landscape of the future to sustain fish, wildlife, and plants.
+Both programs are within the South Atlantic Gulf and Mississippi Basin.
+They are comprised of incredibly skilled individuals working to support decision making to sustain fish and wildlife by addressing and integrating efforts such conservation adaption planning and coordinating science within the Service’s interest in the Regional Vision through science capacity development, landscape planning and integration, supporting the work of Joint Venture partnerships, informing targeted conservation actions, measuring results, and evaluating uncertainties.

-Bill’s wife is a special education teacher, and together they have 3 very cool sons.
-His background and love of the outdoors came from his childhood of working for his dad, the foreman, on several ranches in Wyoming, California, and New Mexico.
-Bill earned a Bachelors and Masters Degree in Biology from Eastern New Mexico University and a PhD from Mississippi State University.
-His FWS career has been in Migratory Birds, serving as the Science Coordinator and eventually the Coordinator of the Lower Mississippi Valley Joint Venture partnership.
-Much of his work experiences have centered on leadership, relationship building, and leveraging technical expertise in landscape assessment, ecosystem modeling, and monitoring for waterfowl and landbirds.
+Bill says his background and love of outdoors came from working for his dad, the foreman, on several ranches in Wyoming, California, and New Mexico.
+He earned a Bachelor’s and Master’s Degree in Biology from Eastern New Mexico University and a Ph.D. from Mississippi State University.
+Bill’s Service career has been in Migratory Birds, serving as the Science Coordinator and eventually the Coordinator of the Lower Mississippi Valley Joint Venture partnership and then in his current role of Assistant Regional Director.
+Most of Bill’s work experiences have centered on leadership, relationship building, and leveraging technical expertise in landscape assessment, ecosystem modeling, and monitoring for waterfowl and landbirds.

 Regional Chief, National Wildlife Refuge System